cea-hpc/modules/doc/source/design/advanced-module-version-specifiers.rst

         - not below levels
         - for instance soft@vers, will match *soft/vers*, not *soft/deep/vers*
         - to specify version for deep modules:*"soft/deep@vers*
-        - or even: *soft@deep/vers*
-            - as frontier between module name and version should not be imposed by module tool

-- whatever the syntax, should keep in mind *soft* or *soft/vers* could be module aliases
+        - to ease version comparison deep version cannot be specified after the *@* character like *soft@deep/vers*
+            - such specification will raise an error

+- advanced version specifier cannot be used with full path modulefile
+    - when a full path modulefile is specified any advanced version set afterward is treated literally
+    - for instance */path/to/modulefiles/mymod@1.2* will lead to the access of file *mymod@1.2* in directory */path/to/modulefiles*

 - in case version is specified multiple times
-    - lastly mentionned (read from left to right) value is retained (it overwrite previous values)
+    - lastly mentioned (read from left to right) value is retained (it overwrite previous values)
     - like *module@1.8 @2.0* or *module@1.8@2.0*
-    - exception made for fully qualified modulefile where an @vers is added
-    - like in *soft/1.8@1.10" or "soft/1.8 @1.10*
+    - beware of version specified over a fully qualified modulefile like in *soft/1.8@1.10" or "soft/1.8 @1.10*
-        this *@* version specifier should be ignored as it cannot overwrite qualified modulefile name
+        - it resolves to *soft/1.8/1.10* as advanced version specified is treated as an additional directory level

 - in case modulefile is named *module@vers* in filesystem
     - it is not found when option ``advanced_version_spec`` is enabled
     - as it is translated to *module/vers*

 - when special characters like *?* or \* are used in version name or value
+    - they are evaluated as Tcl glob pattern on return all matching modules context
-    - they are treated literally, no wildcard meaning is applied
+    - they are treated literally on single module selection and compatibility check context, no wildcard meaning is applied
     - like currently done when specifying module version on command-line
         - which leads to errors as no corresponding module is found::